tethysplatform/tethys/docs/whats_new/app_migration.rst

 All Boostrap related data attributes on HTML elements now include a ``bs`` namespace.
 For example, ``data-target`` needs to be changed to ``data-bs-target``.
 Use the following tips to help you migrate data attributes appropriately:

-1. Perform a project-wide search on your app source code for ``"data-"`` to find instances of data attributes.
+1. Perform a project-wide search on your app source code for ``data-`` to find instances of data attributes.
 2. Review the tips below for Tooltips, Dropdowns, and Modals.
 3. Review the `Bootstrap 5 documentation <https://getbootstrap.com/docs/5.0/components/accordion/>`_ for details about changes to other components that your app uses that are not listed below.